 The idea of an InterRail pass is that it saves a lot of money versus expensive last-minute tickets.
 But most rail companies sell a few heavily discounted tickets in advance – you can get from Paris to Venice for €35 one way.
 So if you’re organised (you can normally book 90 days in advance) and know where and when you want to go, it’s often cheaper to book single tickets.

-When I started looking at individual ticket prices they all seemed pretty low so it looked like single tickets were going to be the best way to go… until the last couple of days of our itinerary.
-A bit like air fares, train prices sometimes feel like someone’s just picked a number at random – and a two-hour journey can cost three times as much a six-hour journey (especially if it involves Switzerland).
-So the individual prices worked out as:
+Looking at individual ticket prices, they all seemed pretty low so it looked like single tickets were going to be the best way to go… until the last couple of days of our itinerary.
+Like air fares, train prices sometimes feel like someone’s just picked a number at random – and a two-hour journey can cost three times as much a six-hour journey (especially if it involves Switzerland).

 - Beziers to Avignon: £25

 - Colmar to Cheltenham (including the Eurostar): £134

 Overall that would come to £341.
 So even if we paid cash for the cheapest fare (the £20 from Ventimiglia to Corniglia) and added on the £27 supplement for the Eurostar, the railpass cost would still only come out as £264 and I’d save £77, right?
 Well not quite.